 The quantity, by weight, at which a waste becomes fully regulated under medium quantity generator and large quantity generator requirements, according to the Dangerous Waste Regulations, Chapter 173-303-070 Washington Administrative Code (WAC).

 These weight limits divide generators into status categories (small, medium, or large quantity generator).
 Most dangerous wastes have a 220-pound QEL, but some are limited to 2.2-pounds because they are dangerous in small amounts.
 Designating your waste will give your waste a code that will help you determine its QEL as 220 or 2.2 pounds.

 QELs apply to the total amount of dangerous waste each month, not each individual waste stream.
 For example, if you have three different wastes with 220-pound QELs, you must add the weight of those wastes together.
 If those three wastes together weigh 220 pounds in one month, you would be a medium quantity generator.

 Does my business generate waste?

-Designate Your Waste — Is it Dangerous? will help you learn whether your company generates dangerous waste.
+Designate Your Waste — Is it Dangerous? is an Ecology video to help you learn whether your company generates dangerous waste.

 How much does my business generate?